kk17m/RADIATION-DOSIMETRY-AND-CALIBRATION-/README.md

 # RADIATION DOSIMETRY AND CALIBRATION
-About: Calibration GUI application for the absorbed dose to water calculations.
+**About :** Calibration GUI application for the absorbed dose to water calculations.

-To run the application open calibration.fig
+*To run the application open calibration.fig*

 ## FILE CONTENTS